DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

-#  HDCC Organizational Charts - 🚧 UNDER CONSTRUCTION 🚧
+#  HDCC Organizational Charts <br> 🚧 UNDER CONSTRUCTION 🚧

 ## Overview
 The larger organizational structure of the HBCD Data Coordinating Center (HDCC) is as follows - ***click on individual groups to be directed to their asssociated organizational charts***.
 Please visit the [HDCC page](https://hbcdstudy.org/hbcd-data-coordinating-center/) of the HBCD Study website for a full list of all HDCC members.